 Red blood cell depletion is a method of selection that removes the red blood cells from a sample.
 Depending on the specific technique used, red blood cells can be removed with very high precision in very short amounts of time.
 For example, Akadeum’s Human Red Blood Cell Depletion Microbubbles can remove 99% of RBC contamination in only 20 minutes with no significant effects on the white blood cells.
 However, other methods can have damaging off-target effects.
 Protocols for lysing of RBCs, for example, can inadvertently harm other cell types in the sample in ways that effect downstream results.

-Most immune cells are isolated from whole blood samples in living organisms.
-Two common host subjects for sample extraction are humans and mice.
-When attempting to study lymphocytes or any other specialized cell that is not a red blood cell, RBCs frequently need to be removed from the sample as they create background “noise” that can get in the way of further analysis.
-This process must be performed in both species.
-While the protocols for human RBC depletion and mouse RBC depletion are virtually the same, they have different implications for what they allow.
+Immune cells are typically isolated from whole blood samples in living organisms.
+When attempting to study lymphocytes or any other specialized cell that is not a red blood cell, RBCs frequently need to be removed from the sample as they create background “noise” that can get in the way of further analysis or slow down further cell sorting methods such as fluorescence-activated cell sorting (FACS).

 Human red blood cell depletion serves a variety of purposes.
 With red blood cells being the most abundant subset of cells in blood samples, they can easily get in the way when trying to isolate other cell populations.
-In humans, red blood cells make up roughly 40-45 percent of the blood by volume in humans.
+Red blood cells make up roughly 40-45 percent of the blood by volume in humans.
 When working with a blood-derived starting material, residual RBC contamination is a common concern as it can be challenging to remove all of these cells and not damage the overall health and function of the other cells in the sample.

 Akadeum's Mouse B Cell Isolation Kit was used in an article recently published in Cell…